matyasrichter/fastapi-injector/README.md

     assert foo is bar
 ```

+### SyncInjected
+The dependency constructed by `Injected` is asynchronous.
+This causes it to run on the main thread.
+Should your usecase require a synchronous dependency, there's also an alternative - `SyncInjected`.
+Synchronous dependencies created by `SyncInjected` will be run on a separate thread from the threadpool.
+See the [FastAPI docs on this behaviour](https://fastapi.tiangolo.com/async/#dependencies).

 ## Testing with fastapi-injector

 To use your app in tests with overridden dependencies, modify the injector before each test: